genedelisa/LinkToMusic/README.md

 An example of how to crash Apple's iOS Music app.

-All I'm doing is trying to open a URL retrieved via the iTunes search API.
+All I'm doing is trying to open a URL retrieved via the [iTunes search API] (https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/)

 I've also tried using URLs created via Apple's [Link Maker] (https://linkmaker.itunes.apple.com/en-us) and [Apple Music Toolbox] (https://tools.applemusic.com/en-us)